Skip to main content

 • You have ACCOUNTADMIN access in Snowflake.
 Most grants on this page require it.

 • You have the Atlan service role name.
-Contact your Atlan representative if you are unsure, applying grants to the wrong role is the most common setup mistake.
+Contact your Atlan representative if you're unsure.
+Applying grants to the wrong role is the most common setup mistake.

 • Permissions may already be applied.
-Run SHOW GRANTS TO ROLE <atlan_role>; in Snowflake, if CREATE SEMANTIC VIEW, CORTEX_USER, USAGE ON WAREHOUSE, and REFERENCES on semantic views are listed, skip this guide and go to Build.
+Run SHOW GRANTS TO ROLE <atlan_role>; in Snowflake.
+If CREATE SEMANTIC VIEW, CORTEX_USER, USAGE ON WAREHOUSE, and REFERENCES on semantic views are listed, skip this guide and go to Deploy.

 Apply grants